Jomaxdrill/fruit_vehicle_arm/README.md

 -Install all necessary dependencies and libraries with pip for insrtance.
 Recommended to run in your own python environment.

 ## Steps to build and run project.

 ### Install python packages

--In case of missing libraries you can use pip to install them:
+In case of missing libraries you can use pip to install them:
 ```sh
 pip install NAME_OF_LIBRARY
 pip install